 As an educator, Spear has worked with students from a wide variety of backgrounds and experience levels.
 She is the Lower School Winds Ensemble director at the Winsor School in Boston and teaches privately.
 In 2019, Spear was a teaching assistant for the Interlochen Arts Camp jazz program where she taught improvisation courses and was assistant to the conductor of the jazz orchestras.

-Spear has also been a rising voice for gender equality in the jazz community.
+Spear has been a rising voice for gender equality in the jazz community.
+She presented her lecture Mary Lou Williams in the Age of #MeToo at the 2019 IAWM and FT&M15 joint conference.
 Her advocacy work has been featured in Downbeat Magazine’s February 2019 issue and in a news story on Boston’s local NPR station, WBUR.
-Spear co-founded Women in Jazz Collective, a student-run organization at Berklee College of Music with the mission of empower female and non-binary jazz musicians.
+Spear co-founded Women in Jazz Collective, a student-run organization at Berklee College of Music with the mission of empowering female and non-binary jazz musicians.